rthbound/CENESES_KIHOCAT/README.md

 ### ✅ DO
 - Correct clear misreadings.
 - Fix obvious word splits, but only if you’re sure of the correction.
-- Keep the original formatting (paragraphs, spacing) intact.
+- Keep the original formatting (paragraphs, spacing, apostrophe style, etc.) intact.

 ### ❌ DON'T
 - Relocate or reposition words.
+- Remove blank lines.
-- Remove blank lines unless they are obviously incorrect.
+- Remove blank spaces at end of lines.
 - Modify words unless you're sure they are OCR errors.

 ## Common OCR Errors & Corrections